nguyenvannghiem0312/Vietnamese-Legal-Chatbot/README.md

 ## Contact

-For more information, please contact [Nguyễn Văn Nghiêm](mailto:nguyenvannghiem0312@gmail.com).
+For more information, please contact nguyenvannghiem0312@gmail.com.